brianspiering/quotes_from_others/README.md

 "There is no amount of work you could do today that will offset the progress you could have made in a properly structured week."
 — Chris Sommer

-“The difference between theory and practice is always greater in practice than it is in theory.”
+"The difference between theory and practice is always greater in practice than it is in theory."
 — Unknown

+"Living is worthwhile if one can contribute in some small way to this endless chain of progress."
+— Paul Dirac

 "A little bit of slope makes up for a lot of y-intercept."
 — John Ousterhout [source](https://gist.github.com/gtallen1187/e83ed02eac6cc8d7e185)